brok3nwir3/WebLearning/Assignments/wk24/wk24_instructions.md

 ```
 - Lastly, create a `getElementById` statement that returns `strengthMessage;`.
 - Save the file, and review the results.
-- Test different passwords, and try to trigger each of the different switch case outcomes.
+- Modify the `password` variable, and test different passwords; try to trigger each of the different switch case outcomes.

 ## AWS